Bloomberg Told Pregnant Employee to 'Kill It,' Past Lawsuit Alleges

 “I believe these women,” Josephs said.
 “If [Bloomberg] denies it, I don’t believe that.
 I believe that denial to be incorrect.”

-Years later, in 2007, the Equal Employment Opportunity Commission (EEOC) “brought a sweeping case alleging discrimination against pregnant woman and new mothers who worked at the firm.
+Years later, in 2007, the Equal Employment Opportunity Commission (EEOC) “brought a sweeping case alleging discrimination against pregnant woman and new mothers who worked at the firm.”

 Per ABC News: